| Current

 -Forward your home number to your cell phone.
 Forwarding is done

-from the telephone companies
+from the telephone

-central office, so your calls can be
+companies central office, so your calls can be

-forwarded even if your landline is out of order.
+forwarded even if your landline is

 -Use text messaging, which often will go through more quickly than a